-Dear <<First Name>> <<Last Name>>.
+Dear <<First Name>> <<Last Name>>,

-This letter is to inform you of a hacking incident we discovered on March 2, 2021 involving two KHJ email accounts that contained some of your personal information.
-Though the hackers had access to the email accounts, we do not know whether the hackers obtained or intend to use your information.
+This letter is to inform you of a ransomware incident Catania discovered on December 14, 2021 involving files that contained some of your personal information.
+We believe these files may have been obtained by the hacker(s), though there is no evidence that your information has been misused.

 We are writing this letter to inform you about the steps you can take to protect your information from misuse, and the resources we are making available to you.
 We sincerely apologize for any inconvenience this incident may cause.